 Broadly, aquifer types in the parks are fractured rock aquifers in the Miluwindi Conservation Park area, and limestone aquifers for the remaining Devonian reef parks.
 Fractured rock aquifers are complex and difficult to define in the absence of detailed investigations (Department of Water 2010).
 The karst features of the Devonian limestone also create complex, highly integrated and variable aquifer characteristics that are difficult to define (Harrington & Harrington 2015); (Humphreys 1995); (Watson et al. 1997).
 Karst systems and aquifers often extend well beyond the formal boundaries of the protected areas in which the more obvious features occur (Watson et al. 1997).
-Further, subsurface drainage in karst can contrast dramatically from what might be the 'Combined Fractured Rock - Central' aquifer the 'Canning - Limestone' aquifer suggested by surface topography, so groundwater divides and catchments may not coincide with those of the surface (Watson et al. 1997).
+Further, subsurface drainage in karst can contrast dramatically from what might be suggested by surface topography, so groundwater divides and catchments may not coincide with those of the surface (Watson et al. 1997).